Understanding the tax-advantaged SEP IRA

 Pros of SEP IRA

-- High contribution limit: The maximum SEP IRA contribution limit is $66,000 in 2023, which is considerably higher than the contribution limits on traditional or Roth IRAs and on the employee limit for 401(k) plans.
+• High contribution limit: The maximum SEP IRA contribution limit is $72,000 in 2026, which is considerably higher than the contribution limits on traditional or Roth IRAs and on the employee deferral limit for 401(k) plans.

-- Ease of setup and administration: SEP IRAs are easier than other workplace retirement plans to set up and maintain, which makes them so attractive to self-employed individuals.
+• Ease of setup and administration: SEP IRAs are typically easier than other workplace retirement plans to set up and maintain, which can make them attractive to self-employed individuals.

 Cons of SEP IRA